Become a PI

-While you work through the checklist you will interact with some files.
-Here they are if you need them.
+Note: While you work through the checklist you will interact with some files.
+Here they for reference.

-We now have a series of online training videos that will give you a base familiarity with the tools before you come to the studio.
-Check them out here!
+We also have a series of online training videos that will give you a base familiarity with the tools before you come to the Studio, but nothing can replace getting your hands on the tool.

 Now that you know the basics of operating our tools and equipment, it's time to demonstrate what all you've picked up!
 When you are ready to show us your skills, let the PI on duty know that you'll be doing the checklist.
 If you can make the test part correctly and safely, the PI will sign off on your checklist.
 If you don't quite get it, the PI will retrain you and invite you to retry the test the next day.
 Some tests build upon parts produced in other tests, so check with this flow chart to make sure you don't try to do them out of order!